GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01a/1-7a Random Toolkit Module Interface/README.md

 ### Ruminations on modularizing Win API code

-Standard boiler-plate C/C++ WinAPI code is cumbersome to read and maintain.
+Standard boiler-plate C/C++ WinAPI code is cumbersome to read and difficult to maintain as the code's functionality increases.
 Only two functions are required for a WinAPI compliant app, WinMain and WndProc.
 Those 2 functions do more than one simple task.
 Good functions should do one task as much as possible, simple and short.

 This sub-chapter shows several ways to modularize code into separate "one task only" functions.